-6 ways to get tickets for GHIBLI MUSEUM [Tips]
+6 Ways to Get Tickets for GHIBLI MUSEUM [Tips]

 2.Try to get normal ticket in Japanese

-・Check availability of normal ticket.
+・Check the availability for normal tickets.

-・If you are in Japan, go LAWSON and use Loppi.
-If you have friend in Japan, ask them.
+・If you are in Japan, go to the convenience store called LAWSON and use Loppi.

 –How to use Loppi